 This article was originally featured on FreeThinkingMinistries.org

-As the title suggests, what I’ll be presenting is an updated version of the argument from contingency.
+As the title suggests, what I’ll be presenting is an updated version of the contingency argument.
 This version is heavily inspired by the work of Joshua Rasmussen, so, if this piques your interest, I recommend looking into his two papers on the subject.
 See here and here.

-Why an updated version?
+Why an updated contingency argument?
 Two reasons.
-First, this version utilizes weaker premises and is therefore easier to hold and defend.
+First, the version I give utilizes weaker premises and is therefore easier to hold and defend (weaker, not in the sense of being less true, but in that it requires less assumptions).
 For instance, the version I will be defending does not entail that the universe as a whole is contingent.
-So that premiss–while I think it true–does not need to be defended.
+So that premise–while I think it true–does not need to be defended.
 Secondly, updating an argument causes those that have previously rejected it to reassess.
 So a new group of people might come to hold the contingency argument.

 We start, as any contingency argument does, with a causal principle.
 It goes like this: